-Paper 1: (45%) Geographical Themes (1 hour 45 minutes)
+Paper 1: Geographical Themes (45%)

+1 hour 45 minutes

-Candidates answer three questions, each worth 25 marks.
-The paper has three sections and each section will be based on Themes 1, 2 or 3.
+Candidates answer three question, each worth 25 marks The paper has three sections and each section will be based on Themes 1, 2 or 3.
+Students answer question from each one of these sections.

-Theme 1: Population and Settlement

-Theme 2: The Natural Environment

-Theme 3: Economic Development
+Theme 1: Population and Settlement Theme 2: The Natural Environment Theme 3: Economic Development

-Paper 2: (27.5%) Geographical Skills (1 hour 30 minutes)
+Paper 2: Geographical Skills (27.5%) 1 hour 20 minutes

-Candidates answer all the questions, worth 60 marks.
+Candidates answer all the questions.
 The paper is based on testing the interpretation and analysis of geographical information, decision making and the application of graphical and other techniques as appropriate.